The Miami Institute For Women's Health

 Feeling unusual discomfort or pressure in or around your vagina could indicate one of several types of pelvic organ prolapse.
-At his office in Miami, Florida, Peter Khamvongsa, FACOG, FACS, IF, specializes in diagnosing and treating pelvic organ prolapse using several effective approaches.
-To find out if you have pelvic organ prolapse, which type you have, and which treatments are available to you, book an appointment by phone or online with Dr. Khamvongsa today.
+We specialize in diagnosing and treating pelvic organ prolapse using several effective approaches.

 Pelvic organ prolapse occurs when the muscles in your pelvic region become weak and can no longer hold the organs in the region in their original places.
 When this happens, certain organs drop downward toward your vagina.